Best Share Dealing Account UK – Cheap Accounts Reviewed

-- Technical Indicators: Seasoned stock traders have a good understanding of the technicals – meaning that they are able to interpret chart trends.
+- Technical Indicators: Seasoned stock traders have an understanding of the technicals – meaning that they are able to interpret chart trends.
 In order to do this, you will need to use an online share dealing platform that offers technical indicators.
 This should be complemented by chart drawing tools.

 Usability & Mobile App

 Similarly, you should also explore whether or not the broker allows you to trade on your mobile phone.
-The best share dealing platforms offer a native investment app, meaning that you can buy and sell stocks on the move.
+Share dealing platforms typically offer a native investment app, meaning that you can buy and sell stocks on the move.
 In most cases, the broker will offer support for both iOS and Android devices.

 You will, of course, be required to deposit funds into your share dealing account.
 As such, you need to choose a broker that offers your preferred funding method.
 Most platforms allow you to deposit with a UK debit/credit card and bank transfer.

-But, if you want to deposit with an e-wallet, fewer platforms support this. eToro, Plus500, and Capital.com each offer e-wallet facilities.
+But, if you want to deposit with an e-wallet, fewer platforms support this.
+Fineco Bank and Plus500 each offer e-wallet facilities.
 You also need to check what deposit/withdrawal fees are applicable.
 You can normally check this out from the broker’s website before opening an account.